samyabdellatif/labs/README.md

 # labs
-statistics computer labs schedule this project dedicated for learning how build a webapp using python, flask, and Mongo database so far I have covered the following:
+statistics computer labs schedule this project dedicated for learning how to build a webapp using python, flask, and Mongo database

+so far I have covered the following:
 -Python virtualenv
 -python pip